How a Mortgage Rate Lock Works and When to Lock Your Rate

 Market conditions

 If interest rates are trending upward or moving unpredictably, locking can protect your budget from sudden increases.
-Consider a $500,000 mortgage financed for 30 years at 6%; should rates rise by only an eight of a point (0.125%), your monthly payment would likewise increase by $40.
+Consider a $500,000 mortgage financed for 30 years at 6%; should rates rise by only an eighth of a point (0.125%), your monthly payment would likewise increase by $40.
 Over 12 years (the approximate average length of homeownership in the U.S.), that’s $5,760.
 A rate lock fee of 0.50%, meanwhile, would cost $2,500.

 Time until closing